wso2/docs-is/en/docs/guides/access-delegation/validate-jwt-based-on-jwks.md

     You can use customized values for the above HTTP connection configurations.

     If not customized, the default values will be used for establishing HTTP connections on IDP's jwks\_uri.
-Also ensure that the `enable` property is set to `true` .
+Also, ensure that the `enable` property is set to `true`.

 2. Restart the server.